grew-nlp/grew_doc/content/tutorial/top.md

 +++

-## Grew tutorial
+# Grew tutorial

-In construction.
+This page gathers some basic explanation to start using the **Grew* graph rewriting system.

+For more detail, see the documentation part on the right menu or the [Gallery](../../gallery/top) for more complex examples.

 The 6 first lessons are available:

  * [Lesson 1: Matching](../01_matching)
  * [Lesson 2: First rule](../02_first_rule)